Professional Project in TESOL/FLT PG (11394.1)

 Moderation; Provision of valid documentation

 Moderation is used in the TESOL courses to maintain agreed standards in the assessment of student work through a valid, consistent and transparent process, in line with the UC Assessment policy.
 Sample assignments at different grade levels will be moderated for each assessment item in each unit.
 All assignments that receive a FAIL grade will be moderated.
-In addition, when the work of a student is awarded a mark or grade that leads to a FAIL grade in the unit or a borderline grade, the assignment will be moderated by another academic in the field before the final grades are released to students .
+In addition, when the work of a student is awarded a mark or grade that leads to a FAIL grade in the unit, the assignment will be moderated by another academic in the field before the final grades are released to students .

 Provision of valid documentation